Discerning the Will of God Concerning Homosexuality and Marriage

 - Creation is the Lord’s, yet fallen and in need of redemption.

-- Conversion to Christ is by justification by faith alone, apart from works of the law, yet always followed by the process of sanctification.
+- Conversion to Christ is through justification by faith alone, apart from works of the law, yet always followed by the process of sanctification.

 The Balance of Conviction and Compassion